Live a healthier lifestyle and get 20% off a Nuffield Health Gym membership when you take out any policy with us.

-You should know what to look out for when it comes to local travel scams.
+It’s important to remain vigilant when travelling abroad, especially when it comes to local travel scams.
 This could be anything from taxi drivers overcharging tourists, to someone selling fake services and goods.
 Take a bit of time researching local common travel scams and ways to avoid them, and remember that you don’t have to say yes to anything you’re presented with.

 9. Learn some of the common languages

 It is really helpful to learn some basic words when travelling abroad or have a handy guide which tells you some common phrases.
-This can help you if you ever get lost and need to know where the nearest bus station is or how you can get back to your hotel.
+This can help you if you ever get lost and need to know where the nearest bus station is, or how to get back to your hotel.

 10. Get the appropriate travel insurance